skatejs/skatejs/README.md

 It's preferable not to reach up the DOM hierarchy because that couples your logic to a specific DOM structure that the child has no control over.
 To decouple this so that your child can be used anywhere, simply trigger an event.

-*Note that events cannot be triggered with `skate.emit()` on disabled elements.
-Events also can't bubble through disabled elements.*

 The return value of `emit()` is the same as [`dispatchEvent()`](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/dispatchEvent).